khushveerk/Keywords-/README.md

 17.enter the above and type :-vi index.html ( by writing this  a new page will appear in which you have to either type html code aur copy paste it from GitHub),

 18.to run the code type :- control+c ,shift+ ,wq and enter

+# Data Structure

+# OOPS[object-oriented programming system]--> C + OOPS=C++.

+# OOPS contain-- a.class b.object c.reference d.construction

+# TYPES OF OOPS

+encapsulation (or OOP Encapsulation) refers to the bundling of data, along with the methods that operate on that data, into a single unit.Encapsulation is a way to achieve “information hiding” so, you don’t “need to know the internal workings of the mobile phone to operate” with it.

+# abstruction-
+Abstraction on the other side can be explained as the capability to use the same interface for different objects.
+Different implementations of the same interface can exist.
+Details are hidden by encapsulation.

+# Polymorphism-
+Polymorphism is a concept, which allows us to redefine the way something works, by either changing how it is done or by changing the parts used to get it done.

+# Inheritance-
+Inheritance is a feature of object-oriented programming that allows code reusability when a class includes property of another class.
+Considering HumanBeing a class, that has properties like hands, legs, eyes, mouth, etc, and functions like walk, talk, eat, see, etc.